SDCC Pollinator Action Plan 2021 �� 2025

-The South Dublin County Council Pollinator Action Plan is based on the All-Ireland Pollinator Plan and it sets out a broad range of actions that the Council has committed to implementing over the next five years.
-All actions are based on reversing the decline in bees in Ireland.
+The South Dublin County Council Pollinator Action Plan is based on the All-Ireland Pollinator Plan.
+It sets out a broad range of actions that SDCC are committed to implementing over the next five years.
+All actions are based on reversing declining bee populations in Ireland.

 More than half of Irelands bee species have undergone substantial declines in their numbers since the 1980’s.
-Two species have gone extinct, and one third of our 98 bee species are threatened with extinction.
-6 species are critically endangered, 10 are endangered and 14 described as vulnerable.
+Two species are now extinct, and one third of our 98 bee species are threatened with extinction.
+6 species are critically endangered, 10 are endangered and 14 are described as vulnerable.

-Bees are declining because we have drastically reduced the areas where they can nest and the amount of food our landscape provides for them.
+Bee populations are declining because we have drastically reduced areas where they can nest and the amount of food our landscape provides for them.
 The use of herbicides has also been very detrimental to their numbers.

 For many years South Dublin County Council has been taking actions to support pollinators on public land.
-We have also worked with local community groups, residents’ associations, and schools to help raise awareness of the All-Ireland Pollinator Plan.
-This plan involves all sectors in society from local authorities, community groups, sports clubs, farmers and many others all playing a part.
-Many of SDCC’s actions require community participation or co-operation and to date the SDCC Pollinator plan has enjoyed widespread community support.
+We have also worked with local community groups, residents’ associations, and schools, to help raise awareness of the All-Ireland Pollinator Plan.
+Many of SDCC’s actions require community participation and co-operation.
+To date the SDCC Pollination Action Plan has enjoyed widespread community support.

 Long Flowering Meadows

 The main action undertaken by the Council that benefits pollinators and biodiversity involves a restructuring of mowing patterns and timings with a one cut per annum grassland management regime.
-Currently SDCC Public Realm manage over 160 hectares as natural meadows (long flowering meadows).
-Regular cutting of the meadows is an important part of the healthy management of meadows.
+Currently SDCCs Public Realm Section manages approximately 167 hectares as natural meadows (long flowering meadows).
+The cutting of the meadows is an important part of their healthy management.

-Some of the meadows are cut at the tail end of the flowering season.
+Some of the meadow areas are cut at the tail end of the flowering season in late summer and early autumn.
 This mimics traditional hay meadow management techniques.
-Other meadows are left to overwinter and are cut later in the Spring.
-This allows nesting/overwintering habitats for many insects.
+Other meadow areas are left to overwinter and cut in Spring.
+This provides nesting and overwintering habitats for many insects.

-Public Realm have allocated funding to allow for this management which involves cutting of the meadows and removal of the grass.
-Cutting and collecting the meadow depletes the soil of nitrogen, allowing natural wildflowers to grow and establish during the following years.
+The Public Realm Section have allocated funding to allow for this management which involves cutting of the meadows and removal of the grass.
+Cutting the meadows to collect and remove the arisings, depletes the soil of nitrogen, allowing natural wildflowers to grow and establish.
 This is a carefully managed and sustainable way of increasing biodiversity while promoting wildflower habitats and providing food sources for pollinators.

 Ongoing botanical and insect surveys are part of SDCC’s natural meadow management and will guide future management practices.